 Porsche 911 GT3 RS vs BMW M4 GTS

-The episode starts with Clarkson singing the praises of the Porsche 911 GT3 RS.
+Missed episode four?
+Last week’s episode started with Clarkson singing the praises of the Porsche 911 GT3 RS.
 “Oh, it’s very, very good,” he says, as he slides the GT3 RS around The Grand Tour’s Eboladrome test track.
 But is it as good as the BMW M4 GTS?

 Clarkson gives the BMW M4 GTS a bit of a pasting in The Grand Tour.
 He slates the lack of practicality, and complains that the ride is too bumpy while the “drone from the tyres is horrendous”.
 You might be expecting a “but”… but it doesn’t come (yet).
 He complains about having to fill the water tank for the engine’s water injection, while he describes the steering as “horrid”.